You’ve probably heard that quantum computers can solve problems at a speed unfathomable to traditional computers.

 Once again, the only data we have is the data from the BLS about physicists.
 Statistics in quantum computing reveal that salaries are likely to go up since big companies like Intel, IonQ, Google, D-Wave, and others are trying to build bigger, faster, and better quantum computers, which will need more skilled professionals to operate.

-Therefore, this bill is proposed to guide and instruct the agencies to train people for quantum computing-related jobs by building five institutes dedicated to quantum computing, in order to overcome the pending shortage of professionals.
+Therefore, this bill is proposed to guide and instruct the agencies to train people for quantum computing-related jobs by building five institutes dedicated to quantum computing.
+It will also help overcome the pending shortage of professionals.
 This bill is yet to be scheduled for the full vote in the House of Senate.

 The first quantum computers operated with 2 qubits in 1998.
 Two years later, we got quantum computer systems of 5 and 7 qubits.
 In 2006 and 2008, quantum computer systems operated with 12 and 28 qubits, respectively.

-Quantum computing will have its primary application in AI.
+22. Quantum computing will have its primary application in AI.

 But it will not stop with artificial intelligence.
 Quantum computing is expected to benefit every industry and revolutionize the modern economy to the same extent electricity did when it was discovered.

-Today’s online security relies on the difficulty to factor large numbers into primes.
-This is a lot to ask for from traditional computers, since searching through every possible factor can take an incredible amount of time, rendering it costly and impractical.
+Today’s online security relies on the difficulty of factoring large numbers into primes.
+This is a lot to ask for from traditional computers since searching through every possible factor can take an incredible amount of time, rendering it costly and impractical.

 Of course, nothing is as perfect as it seems.
 Quantum computing has many advantages, but there are some negatives.

 As you can imagine, quantum computers are extremely hard to build and program.
 Because of that, there can be many errors like faults, noise, or loss of quantum coherence (decoherence).

-This decoherence stems from temperature fluctuations, vibrations, electromagnetic waves and other impacts from the outside environment, and it can destroy the properties quantum computers are known for.
+This decoherence stems from temperature fluctuations, vibrations, electromagnetic waves, and other impacts from the outside environment, and it can destroy the properties quantum computers are known for.

 There are more dangers of quantum computing.
 For instance, one powerful quantum computer could crack even the most cryptographic algorithms that keep our data safe.
 In the wrong hands, it could jeopardize the data held by the stock exchange, hospitals, banks, etc.